Redcxx/ucl-master-project/project.md

 1. Prepare training data, ingesting from the client database.
 2. Processing stage to tag the data for use.

-- This requires: core model, processing block design, finetune hyperparameters to avoid local minima.
+   - This requires: core model, processing block design, fine tune hyper-parameters to avoid local minima.

-3. Optimization, compactification, scaling and sacrifice for real-time output.
+3. Optimization, compact-ification, scaling and sacrifice for real-time output.

 #### Expected Work flow